9- Pawn promotion

 A pawn standing in the last rank may be promoted whenever the player has the move.

-The promoted piece may then be moved but that is not actually required.(The promoted piece may remain on the square of the pawn.)
+The promoted piece may then be moved but that is not actually required.(The promoted piece may remain on the same square).

 If the player elects not to move the promoted piece, no other piece may be moved in its place.